szeyick/webApplicationArchitectures/IntroductionToWebArchitectures/README.md

 2. Stateless vs Stateful Services -
     - Stateless Services are services that can be invoked repeatedly without maintaining state or context.
+    - An example of a stateless service would be a weather service (simple request/response).
     - Stateful Services preserve context and can change from one invocation to another.
+    - An example of a stateful service would be a shopping cart (complex services that need to know state).

 3. Granuality -
     - Fine grained services, operate through a request/response mechanism.
+    - Fine grained services are services that don't have many dependencies on other services.
     - Course grained services are more complex services that often interact with other services and aggregate a response.
+    - Course grained services would generally be a more stateful service, communication between services performed through the transfer of XML documents.

 4. Synchronicity -
     - Synchronous communication between systems is where the system who sends the request waits for a response before continuing onto other tasks.